-He became a relentless supporter, and together with his fellow Mutual of America colleague, Ed Kenney, he helped build Concern Worldwide U.S. into the powerhouse it is today.
-He served as chairman of the board from 2001 to 2017, raising awareness and millions of dollars to support Concern’s mission to help the poorest of the poor around the world, from remote villages in Ethiopia to refugee camps in Lebanon to urban slums in Haiti.
+He served as chairman of the board of Concern from 2001 to 2017, raising awareness and millions of dollars to help the poorest of the poor around the world, from remote villages in Ethiopia to refugee camps in Lebanon to urban slums in Haiti.

 There is a saying that as long as one person speaks your name you will not be forgotten.
 Tom touched so many lives in his short time here on earth that he will live on in our hearts and minds for many years to come.

 And now, here’s Tom in his own words from that 2008 interview.

 Tell me about your early mentors.

 Actually, it goes back to grammar school and not being able to speak until the first or second grade.
 The good nuns of the Daughters of Divine Charity on Staten Island worked with me and got me to speak, and put up with me the years that I couldn’t.
 I owe them a great deal, they were terrific, and I still support them when I can.